 |Note - The prompt is displayed in the early stages of Windows Setup and lasts for approximately five seconds and is easy to miss.
 If you do not press F6 while the prompt is being displayed, the screen allowing you to specify additional drivers is not displayed and the installation will fail.
 You will need to restart the system and go back to Step 3.|

-After pressing F6, a screen appears providing you with the option to specify additional mass storage devices.
+After pressing F6, a screen will appear providing you with the option to specify additional mass storage devices.

-12. Select the appropriate driver version depending on the version of Windows Server 2003 you are installing (32-bit or 64-bit), then press Enter.
+9. Select the appropriate mass storage controller driver version depending on the version of Windows (32-bit or 64-bit) you are installing, and then press Enter:

 Windows Setup will then display your selection.

-13. Windows Setup lists the mass storage driver to be installed (example shown in FIGURE 6-5).
+10. Windows Setup lists the driver to be installed.
 Press Enter to continue.